 But, India did make progress in terms of saving tigers.
 In 1972 “PROJECT TIGER” was started on 1st April by the Government of India during Indira Gandhi’s tenure with a population of 1827 tigers.
-The project obviously had not been successful because the population of tigers was not increased much.
+The project obviously had not been successful because the population of tigers didn’t increased much.
 In 46 years, there has been a small but positive change.
 According to the last census in January 2015, it was noted that there are about 2226 tigers in India.

-The Government of India in March 2018 has allocated Rs.350 crores for tiger conservation in the current budget and with the help of wildlife experts it is expected that there will be 2600 big tigers by end of 2018.
+The Government of India in March 2018 has allocated Rs.350 crores for tiger conservation in the current budget and with the help of Wildlife experts it is expected that there will be 2600 big tigers by end of 2018.

 The major tiger areas in India are:

 - Madhya Pradesh